MY OLD AGE

 may feel younger, stronger, each day a new page.

-Then, when comes the day I depart, end this journal,
+Then, when comes the day I depart, end this travel,

 descendants will be content with their chutzpah,